x

 Unless you have had injectable fillers before and know exactly what you want, a consultation is necessary to discuss your concerns and educate you about your treatment options.
 Once the appropriate injectable filler has been determined based on your expectations, a treatment date will be set.
 The injection process may take anywhere from 15 to 60 minutes, depending on the size of the treatment area and the amount to be injected.
 There is usually a follow-up appointment 10 to 14 days after Juvéderm injections.

-Is There Downtime After a Juvederm Injection?
+Is There Downtime After a Juvéderm Injection?

 Immediately after the injection, there may be some mild redness and swelling.
 This usually goes away after one day.
+During this time, you’ll want to minimize strenuous exercise, exposure to extensive sun or heat, and alcoholic beverages within the first 24 hours following treatment

-Will I Have a Bruise After a Juvederm Injection?
+Will I Have a Bruise After a Juvéderm Injection?

 The incidence of bruising depends on the location and depth of the injection and the individual patient.
 Therefore, the chance of bruising after a Juvéderm injection is best discussed during the consultation prior to the injection appointment.
 If a bruise does occur, it can be covered with makeup after your procedure.